 A substantial academic change is one which affects the minimum degree requirements or academic policies of the Graduate School that govern all graduate programs and/or one which involves a policy or matter governed by the Board of Regents (BOR).
 Some examples of substantial academic change are:

 - changing the minimum number of hours required for all graduate degrees

-All proposals and Graduate Catalog Update Forms are submitted to the Graduate School by the Graduate Studies Committee of an existing graduate degree program.
+All proposals and Graduate Program & Graduate Catalog Update Forms are submitted to the Graduate School by the Graduate Studies Committee of an existing graduate degree program.

 - Nonsubstantial changes: Vice provost and dean of graduate studies (graduate dean)

 - Substantial changes: For matters which fall within the minimum requirements of the Graduate School, provost; for matters governed by the Rules of the Board of Regents, UT System (executive vice chancellor for academic affairs = EVCAA